View career videos from experts in the field.

 Check out the newest offering in the NSCA's Sport Performance Series.

-The NSCA Registry of Strength and Conditioning Coaches encourages high standards of professional practice and responsibility.
-The NSCA maintains a registry of individuals who have demonstrated they are experienced coaches who practically apply foundational knowledge to assess, motivate, educate, and train athletes for the primary goal of improving sport performance.
+The NSCA’s Registered Strength and Conditioning Coach® (RSCC) Program is a registry of individuals who have demonstrated experience and knowledge in their field.
+RSCC coaches apply foundational knowledge to assess, motivate, educate, and train athletes for the primary goal of improving sport performance.

 RSCC*D are eligible to purchase RSCC rings from Jostens.
 Contact Jill Kotke at Jostens for prices and ordering information.

-A list of Frequently Asked Questions (FAQs) pertaining to the Registered Strength and Conditioning (RSCC) Program.
+A list of FAQs pertaining to the Registered Strength and Conditioning Coach® (RSCC) Program.

 A PowerPoint document is provided at the beginning of each section to help you complete each five-question section of the course.
 Reading the PowerPoint document and answering the questions should take less than one hour to complete; however, there is no time limit to complete all 25 questions.
 You will be able to have the questions and verbiage files open at the same time on your screen.
 Once you are confident in your answers, submit the questions for grading.